Insulin Glargine and Lixisenatide

 • Multiple dose injection pens: According to the Centers for Disease Control and Prevention (CDC), pen-shaped injection devices should never be used for more than one person (even when the needle is changed) because of the risk of infection.
 The injection device should be clearly labeled with individual patient information to ensure that the correct pen is used (CDC 2012).

-• Appropriate use: Not approved for use in patients with diabetic ketoacidosis (DKA) or patients with type 1 diabetes mellitus (insulin-dependent, IDDM).
+• Appropriate use: Not approved for use in patients with diabetic ketoacidosis or patients with type 1 diabetes mellitus.

 • Patient education: Diabetes self-management education (DSME) is essential to maximize the effectiveness of therapy.

-Diabetes mellitus: Plasma glucose, electrolytes, HbA1c (at least twice yearly in patients who have stable glycemic control and are meeting treatment goals; quarterly in patients not meeting treatment goals or with therapy change [ADA 2016a]), potassium (in patients at risk for hypokalemia; renal function, signs/symptoms of pancreatitis; signs/symptoms of adverse GI effects (diarrhea, nausea, vomiting); signs/symptoms of hypersensitivity
+Diabetes mellitus: Plasma glucose (typically before meals and snacks and at bedtime; occasionally additional monitoring may be required), electrolytes, HbA1c (at least twice yearly in patients who have stable glycemic control and are meeting treatment goals; quarterly in patients not meeting treatment goals or with therapy change [ADA 2020]), hepatic function, weight; potassium (in patients at risk for hypokalemia); renal function, signs/symptoms of pancreatitis.

 Adverse events were observed in some animal reproduction studies.
 Refer to individual monographs.